The Late Shift (film): Plot

 In 1991, behind-the-scenes network politics embroil television executives responsible for NBC's late-night programming.
 Johnny Carson has hosted The Tonight Show since 1962, but he and his audience are both growing older, leaving NBC to anticipate the day when a new host will be needed.
 Carson's then-permanent guest host, Jay Leno, and the host of the show that follows Carson's each night, David Letterman, both vie for Carson's job.
 It is widely assumed that Letterman is the hand-picked successor whom Carson favors, but NBC executives privately speculate that Leno could be more popular with audiences, as well as easier for the network to control.
 Moreover, NBC believes they have highly favorable contract terms with Letterman that will prevent him from leaving in any case.

 Leno's manager, Helen Kushnick, secures the spot for Leno with negotiating tactics that could be construed as either shrewd or unethical.
 Leno is concerned that Kushnick's methods might alienate Carson but does not wish to be disloyal, as he believes that she has been responsible for his success; in addition, he had promised to take care of her after her husband's death.
 Kushnick harshly instructs Leno to just keep telling jokes and leave the business end to her.
 Surely enough, Kushnick secures the producer's position for herself at The Tonight Show, on the condition that no public announcement will be made.
 Letterman continues to believe he is still in contention for the position.

 In the spring of 1991, Carson, feeling he is being pushed aside, unexpectedly announces his retirement.
 NBC executives inform an angry Letterman they have selected Leno to replace Carson.
 Leno takes over on May 25, 1992, but Kushnick's bullying manner angers his colleagues, potential guests and others to the point of interfering with network airtime and relations.
 Executives warn the mild-mannered Leno that they are going to fire Kushnick and, if he sides with her, he will be let go as well.
 Kushnick is dismissed by NBC and barred from the studio lot.
-Despite her pleas to keep his promise to take care of her, Leno is angry because she nearly cost him a dream job.
+Despite her pleas to keep his promise to take care of her and her daughter, Leno is angry because she nearly cost him a dream job.
 After a heated argument, Leno fires Kushnick and ends their friendship.
 Later, Leno eavesdrops on a meeting in which NBC executives discuss the possibility of replacing him with Letterman.